-Despite 17 years of exploring this beautiful state I still have an never-ending list of places to go and a lot of backpacks planned in 2018 to complete my big goal of visiting all 93 remaining Washington State Fire Lookouts.
+Despite 17 years of exploring this beautiful state I still have a never-ending list of places to go.
+I’m very close to completing my big goal of visiting all 93 remaining Washington State Fire Lookouts.
 It was a seed that was planted years ago due to my fascination with history and places off the beaten path.
-I’m nearly at the halfway point!
+I hope to complete the challenge very soon!

-I volunteer with the Washington State Animal Response Team, a volunteer emergency response team that helps animals and their owners in times of need and I’m also a volunteer with Conservation Northwest’s Citizen Wildlife Monitoring Project.
+In my spare time, I volunteer with the Washington State Animal Response Team, a volunteer emergency response team that helps animals and their owners in times of need and I’m also a volunteer with Conservation Northwest’s Citizen Wildlife Monitoring Project.
 This summer I’ll be helping manage and maintain some remote wolverine and grizzly bear cameras in the North Cascades.

 My inspiration: my dad, my outdoor hero.